quantify-os/quantify-core/CONTRIBUTING.md

     - Next state: Merged or `4.
 Change requested`.

 When moving the MRs between states, the next *progress captain* should be tagged in the comments.
 This is the only reliable way for them to get notified.

+### Versioning, Backward Compatibility and Deprecation Policy

+> This policy is valid from the `1.0` release of `quantify-core` and any project that adopts it.

+We adopt a semantic versioning scheme for all subprojects of Quantify.
+Version numbers consist of three numbers: a major, minor and patch version consequently.
+A major version bump is performed, when the API of a project has changed significantly and requires a rewrite of significant parts of user code.
+A minor version bump is done for the new features, and a patch version bump is for bugfixes in the released version.

+We aim to provide backward compatibility for the future releases of Quantify within the same major version.
+This means that code that uses `quantify-core-1.1` should be also executable using `quantify-core-1.2`.
+It is not realistic to keep this policy for *every* minor breaking change, for example renaming of a method or a change of its location.
+For such minor changes, we may deprecate some parts of API with a warning and remove it after three minor version releases.
+Therefore, we define the following policies:

+1. If a function is a part of the public API, it should be declared in the ``__all__`` list of a module.
+2. We guarantee backwards-compatible behaviour for all public API elements for three minor releases forward, unless this element is deprecated.
+3. Each deprecation must issue a ``DeprecationWarning``, mentioning the release when this part of the API is dropped and if possible, a (short) explanation on how to port the code.
+4. Violation of backwards compatibility is considered an issue and a bugfix release fixing it must be done as soon as possible.
+5. If some part of the API is not declared as public, but is important for some use-cases, a user can (and is encouraged) to request stabilizing it using an issue.
+   If this proposal is accepted, this part of the API should be stabilized in the next minor release.

+For example, if some function is deprecated in the `quantify-core-1.2` release, it should be marked for removal in the `quantify-core-1.5` using a ``DeprecationWarning``, mentioning the version of removal (in this case `1.5`) and an instruction for the user on how to port the code to the new versions of Quantify.
+The recommended way to do it is through the `quantify_core.utilities.deprecated` decorator.

+If there is doubt about whether the API change is considered major (requiring major version bump) or minor, it must be discussed during a developers meeting.
+Changes to this policy should also be discussed and approved during a developers meeting.